-This is studied in the context of Diophantine approximation, which concerns approximating irrational numbers by rationals.
-Hurwitz \cite{hurwitz} pointed out that the subset $\mathcal L_{<3}$ of the Markov-Lagrange spectrum below 3 coincides with the discrete Markov spectrum $\mathcal{M}_d$, that is,
+Thus the Markov--Lagrange spectrum records the best quadratic-order rational approximations to irrational numbers.
+Hurwitz \cite{hurwitz} observed that the part of this spectrum below $3$ coincides with the discrete Markov spectrum, namely

-This observation initiated the study of Markov numbers in the context of the Diophantine approximation.
+This coincidence is the classical bridge between Markov numbers, binary quadratic forms, and Diophantine approximation.

-Furthermore, the regions of $\mathcal L$ and $\mathcal M$ above $3$ have also been studied.
-These two spectra can be both divided into three regions: the discrete region below $3$, characterized by Markov numbers; the continuous region above the \emph{Freiman’s constant} $c_F$, where
+The regions of $\mathcal L$ and $\mathcal M$ above $3$ are also central objects in the classical theory.
+Both spectra decompose into three regions: the discrete region below $3$, governed by Markov numbers; the transition interval $[3,c_F)$; and the continuous region above \emph{Freiman's constant} $c_F$, called \emph{Hall's ray}, where

-(it is called the \emph{Hall's ray}) and the intermediate region between them.
-We call the continued section $[3,c_F)$ the \emph{transition interval}.
-It has been proved that, outside the transition interval, the Markov-Lagrange spectrum and the Markov spectrum coincide completely.
-It is also known that the intersection of the Markov-Lagrange spectrum with transition interval is strictly contained in the intersection of the Markov spectrum with the same interval, that is, (see \cite{cusick-flahive}).
-For further details of the history, see \cites{aig, cusick-flahive, reutenauer}.
+Hall first proved that the spectra contain a half-line, and Freiman later determined the precise beginning of Hall's ray, namely the above value $c_F$ \cites{hall1947,freiman-hall-ray,freiman-markoff-spectrum}.
+Outside the transition interval the Markov--Lagrange spectrum and the Markov spectrum coincide completely.
+Freiman also proved that the two spectra are not equal by constructing Markov constants that are not Lagrange constants \cite{freiman-noncoincidence}.
+Since the spectra coincide outside the transition interval, this gives the strict inclusion